Whiplash (decorative art)

-Curling whiplash lines were modelled after natural and vegetal forms, particularly the cyclamen, iris, orchid, thistle, mistletoe, holly, water lily and from the stylized lines of the swan, peacock, dragonfly and butterfly.
+Curling whiplash lines were modelled after natural and vegetal forms, particularly the cyclamen, iris, orchid, thistle, mistletoe, holly, water lily, and from the stylized lines of the swan, peacock, dragonfly, and butterfly.

-In architecture, furniture and other decorative arts, the decoration was entirely integrated with the structure.
+In architecture, furniture, and other decorative arts, the decoration was entirely integrated with the structure.
 The whiplash lines were frequently interlaced and combined with twists and scrolls to inspire a poetic and romantic association.
 Femininity and romanticism were represented by the lines of long curling hair intertwined with flowers.

 Designers such as Henry van de Velde used the whiplash line to create a sense of tension and dynamism.
 He wrote: "A line is a force like other elementary forces.
 Several lines put together but opposed act like the presence of multiple forces.

-Noted designers who used the whiplash line included Aubrey Beardsley, Hector Guimard, Alphonse Mucha and Victor Horta.
-In the Art Nouveau period, the whiplash line appeared frequently in furniture design, railings and other ornamental iron work, floor tiles, posters and jewelry.
+Noted designers who used the whiplash line included Aubrey Beardsley, Hector Guimard, Alphonse Mucha, and Victor Horta.
+In the Art Nouveau period, the whiplash line appeared frequently in furniture design, railings, and other ornamental iron work, floor tiles, posters, and jewelry.
 It became so common that critics of Art Nouveau ridiculed it as "the noodle style".

 Origins

-The twisting and curving lines of the whiplash form have a long history.
-They are similar to the arabesque design, used particularly in Islamic art, such as the ceramic tiles of the mosque of Samarkand in Central Asia, They featured prominently in the lavish decoration of the rocaille or rococo style in the early 18th century.
-They were found in the Japanese prints of Katsushika Hokusai, which became popular in France just as the Art Nouveau movement was beginning, and which particularly inspired the paintings of flowers by Vincent van Gogh, such as The Irises (1890).
+Twisting and curving line forms have a long history in art and design.
+Whiplash curves have similarities with the arabesque design, used particularly in Islamic art, such as the ceramic tiles of the mosque of Samarkand in Central Asia.
+Curvilinear design is a noticeable element of Gothic architecture, in, for example, church window tracery.
+Swirling lines featured prominently in the lavish decoration of the rocaille or rococo style in the early 18th century.
+Whiplash curves were a more naturalistic, less constrained expression of such recurrent trends.
+Where the whiplash line was less formalised than its forbears was in its asymmetry and anchoring.

+They appear in the Japanese prints of Katsushika Hokusai, which became popular in France just as the Art Nouveau movement was beginning; these particularly inspired the paintings of flowers by Vincent van Gogh, such as The Irises (1890).
+The use of sinuous curves on the title page of the 1883 publication Wren's City Churches by architect and designer Arthur Heygate Mackmurdo, led Nikolaus Pevsner to identify it as "the first work of Art Nouveau which can be traced".
+Mackmurdo repeated the curving-line motifs in a chair of innovative design made at about this time.
+The serpentine lines of the chair's fretwork back is recognised as a precursor of Art Nouveau.